 The SEBO Airbelt D4 Premium is the best vacuum for carpets we've tested.
 This model isn't always available from larger online retailers, but you can find it directly on SEBO's website.
 Even with a basic straight-suction floorhead, this high-end canister vacuum does a very good job dealing with pet hair and solid debris on low-pile carpets.
 However, if you need to clean thicker carpets, the ET-1 powerhead bundled with the top-range D4 Premium model is one of the most effective attachments on the market.
 It features four levels of height adjustment, an automatic brushroll cutoff switch, and an indicator light to let you know if the brushroll is set too high to touch the ground or if its bristles have been worn down.
 You can precisely control the vacuum's suction power using the rocker switch on its handle, letting you quickly adapt to different types and lengths of carpeting.

 The SEBO also feels remarkably well-built, and its three-stage S-Class filtration system is incredibly effective in keeping allergens sealed away as you clean.
 User maintenance is remarkably simple, and this model incurs low recurring costs for a bagged vacuum thanks to its high-capacity dirtbags and long-lasting filters.
 Looking for something more maneuverable?
-Consider the Miele Complete C3, which is a little smaller and lighter.
+Consider the Miele Complete C3 Alize, which is a little smaller and lighter.
 However, it uses smaller dirtbags and less durable filters, resulting in higher ownership costs.
-Like the SEBO, it's best to purchase a C3 model with a powerhead, like the C3 Cat & Dog, C3 Kona, or C3 Brilliant, if you plan on cleaning a lot of very dense carpeting.
+That said, if you have a lot of thicker carpeting, it's best to purchase a C3 model with a powerhead instead, like the C3 Cat & Dog, C3 Kona, or C3 Brilliant.

 Check out the Miele Classic C1 Cat & Dog PowerLine if you're shopping at a slightly lower price point.
 This canister vacuum isn't as sturdily built as the SEBO Airbelt D4 Premium and has a shorter power cable, so you'll likely need to swap outlets when cleaning larger areas.
 It also lacks an onboard tool storage compartment, though you can mount its upholstery tool, crevice tool, and dusting brush to an included clip that can be attached to the base of its hose.
 With all that said, it's notably cheaper than the SEBO, and its 1200W motor puts it in a similar ballpark to the SEBO regarding real-world performance.
 This Cat & Dog variant of the C1 comes bundled with Miele's SEB 228 powerhead, which features five levels of height adjustment, allowing you to quickly adapt to many carpet types, from low-pile to plush carpeting, along with a parquet head for cleaning hard floors as well as a mini turbo brush for cleaning fabric furniture.
 You can adjust the vacuum's suction power using the six-level rotary dial at the back of its body if you're having trouble pushing the head around on thick carpeting.